Thai Visa Checklist Logo

 If your passport will expire before your next visa extension cycle, renew it first, then transfer your immigration stamps to the new passport before your next filing.

-This is based on common immigration practice and published form availability.
+This is based on common immigration practice.
 Final approval and document requirements remain at officer discretion.

 Why this matters